kyletolle/texor/README.md

 # texor

-This will eventually become a simple text editor written in C.
+A simple text editor written in C.

 I'm following along with a [tutorial](http://viewsourcecode.org/snaptoken/kilo/) to build an editor like [kilo](http://antirez.com/news/108).